akhmarov/f5_otp/README.md

 ## Credits

-Full list of persons that helped located in [Credits](docs/CREDITS.md)
+Full list of persons that helped me located in [Credits](docs/CREDITS.md)